 ARG constructs privately-owned decentralized power plants in geographic areas that would otherwise be decades away from access to traditional power grids or sufficient supply.
 They provide low-cost, cleaner renewable technology, including solar and wind.
-The systems can also be backed up by both natural gas co-generation and advanced battery storage to guarantee on demand power.
+The systems can also be backed up by advanced battery storage to guarantee on demand power.

 What does all of this mean to international economies?
 With the global need for energy predicted to double by 2035, it means the whole world is now open, with opportunities for new areas to enter the production game.

 Along the border in Mexico, power grid operation is unreliable, and power is expensive.
 But laws passed in 2014 are recasting the country’s energy sector.
 Private companies can now compete in the electricity generation sector.
 Private investors will be able to buy, sell and build new generation units.
 Private generators, including renewable energy plants, will be able to sell electricity on the spot market directly to high-volume consumers through government-designated organizations responsible for distribution to end users.
 Mexico’s wholesale market, which was non-existent before the reform, began test operations in September 2015.
 ARG is helping companies develop strategic assets located near high-volume users.
 The first plant will be 80MW Solar + 60MW Natural Gas +10MW Vanadium Flow Battery.
 This combination can power a small city, with the potential to be replicated in other areas.